ajay09senshi/ajay09senshi/README.md

 - 👋 Hi there,
 - 👀 I’m Ajay Kumar
-- 🌱 I’m currently working in HCLTech as Data Analyst.
+- 🌱 I’m currently working at EY as Consultant.
 - 💞️ I’m persuing Mtech in Data Science and ready to collborate in Machine learning Project
 - 📫 reach me on https://www.linkedin.com/in/ajay-singh-2689a6123/